 - Do a 7-minute exercise of yoga stretching (still shy on this part as I believe it could use more focus from me) and jumping jacks if I’m still sleepy.

-- Have my coffee while starting my 20 minute of journaling which consists of the below:
+- Have my coffee while starting my 20 minutes of journaling which consist of the below: